 Unfortunately, too many Minnesotans are still exposed to secondhand smoke in too many places.
 We support efforts to reduce that exposure across the state, and in recent years we have seen successful efforts to make new spaces, including college campuses, multi-unit housing and daycare and foster homes, smoke-free.

-Kids are particularly susceptible to the risks of secondhand smoke, and requiring smoke-free environments for foster homes is an overdue step.
+Kids are particularly susceptible to the risks of secondhand smoke, and requiring smoke-free environments for foster homes has been an overdue step in Minnesota.
 Research shows that secondhand smoke exposure is a known cause of Sudden Infant Death Syndrome (SIDS), potentially fatal respiratory infections, frequent and severe asthma attacks and frequent ear infections.
 Children in foster care also are more likely to have pre-existing medical conditions.